facebook/relay/docs/modern/Introduction.md

 ## React Native

-Note that on Android, Relay Modern may not run properly because of an outstanding core-js issue.
+Note that on Android, Relay Modern may not run properly (props don't load) because of an outstanding core-js issue.
 [This polyfill](https://github.com/facebook/relay/issues/1704#issuecomment-297982006) is a workaround until this issue is fixed.